Making efforts to fill up vacancies, improve judicial infrastructure: CJI N V Ramana | Law-Order

 Our judiciary is overburdened, he said, while speaking after inaugurating the two-day Telangana State Judicial Officers Conference here.

-The CJI said he has taken up filling up vacancies and improving the infrastructure of the judiciary soon after taking over.
+Justice Ramana said he has taken up filling up of vacancies and improving the infrastructure of the judiciary soon after taking over as CJI.

 ''The reason is access to justice is possible only when we provide sufficient number of courts as well as infrastructure,'' he said.